-5 Best Horizontal Band Saws – Reviews & Top Picks 2021
+5 Best Horizontal Band Saws – Reviews & Top Picks 2024

 They’re ideal for cutting stock down to size, as well as for trickier cuts.
 With a horizontal band saw, you can make cuts in metal that look as straight and professional as your miter saw cuts in wood.
 “All right, I’m convinced,” you might be thinking.
 “But I’ve never owned a horizontal band saw before.
 Where do I start?”

 With our reviews, of course!
 We’ve compiled a list of five bandsaws to teach you everything you need to know about what’s on the market right now.
-After the ranking, stick around for our buyer’s guide, where we’ll unpack all the features you should be aware of when buying your own horizontal band saw.
+After the ranking, stick around for our buyer’s guide, where we’ll unpack all the features you should be aware of when buying your horizontal band saw.
 We hope our reviews make this purchase a little bit less daunting.

-A Quick Comparison of Our Favorites
+A Quick Comparison of Our Favorites in 2024

 |Grizzly G0561 Horizontal Band Saw

-|The Runner-up||JET 414560 HVBS 712D Deluxe Horizontal Bandsaw
+|JET 414560 HVBS 712D Deluxe Horizontal Bandsaw

 |Fox Shop W1715 Metal-Cutting Horizontal Band-Saw

 |JET 414458 HVBS-56M Band Saw

-5 Best Horizontal Band Saw – Reviews
+The 5 Best Horizontal Band Saw

 1. Grizzly G0561 Horizontal Band Saw – Best Overall

 Grizzly Industrial can’t be beaten in the large tools category.
 With the G0561 Horizontal Band Saw, the company builds on its line of quality band saws.
-Without taking up much space, the Grizzly G0561 cuts through wood up to 7″x12″, and also makes short work of metal.
+Without taking up much space, the Grizzly G0561 cuts through thick lumber and also makes short work of metal.
 Its 1-HP, 110V/220V motor keeps the blade moving at up to 308 FPM, while the heavy steel base keeps it from rattling.
 It’s also equipped with vises, adjustable blade guides, and a coolant applicator for cutting metal.

 2. JET 414560 HVBS 712D Deluxe Horizontal Bandsaw – The Runner-Up